-KSCA is a platform for artists and others who are experimenting with adaptive cultural change.
+KSCA is a cooperative that supports artists and others who are experimenting with adaptive cultural change.
 It aims to support creative work that reaches beyond the familiar contexts of art to investigate new ways of acting in the world.
-Read more...
+Read more..

 Our deepest dive yet into the science of humus with Glenn Morris.
 The key message remains: the complexity of nature may continue to elude full scientific scrutiny, but we know enough to respect it and support its regeneration.